herijooj/Model-Interp-Eval/README.md

 ## Outputs

-The output will be two files, one with the interpolated data and the other with the evaluation of the model.
+The output will be two CSV files, one with the interpolated data and the other with the evaluation of the model.

 ### Interpolated Data